Common Pacific Vase Shell, Vasum turbinellus

 Common Pacific Vase Shell, Vasum turbinellus.
 Shell collected off the beach at Punta Chivato, Baja California Sur, December 2021.
 Size: 7.0 cm (2.75 inches) x 6.4 cm (2.5 inches).
 Photograph and Identifications courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Common Pacific Vase, Vasum turbinellus (Lamarck, 1758), is a gastropod mollusk that is a member of the Turbinellidae Family of Pagoda and Vase Shells.
+Phylogeny: The Common Pacific Vase Shell, Vasum turbinellus (Lamarck, 1758), is a gastropod mollusk that is a member of the Vasidae Family of Vase Shells.
+The genus Vasum is one of nine genera in this family, and there are three species in this genus.
 They are also known as the Ceramic Vase Shell.

-Synonyms include Murex turbinellus, Turbinellids cornigera, Turbinellids variolaris, and Volutella nigra.
+Synonyms: Murex turbinellus, Turbinellids cornigera, Turbinellids variolaris, Vasum turbinellum, and Volutella nigra.